Germany States - How To Choose For Life

 10. North Rhine-Westphalia

-The North Rhine-Westphalia is a diverse state with vibrant business centers and bustling cities, and it is the utmost robust industrial turf in the world.
-This state casts off coal and steel to embrace high technology and services.
+North Rhine-Westphalia is a diverse state with vibrant business centers, and it is the most robust industrial turf in the world.
+The state casts off coal and steel to embrace high technology and services.
 Additionally, it has a vibrant, peaceful, and natural panorama.

-Most ex-pats are known to settle in this realm as it has the uttermost extensive cultural attractions, including UNESCO world heritage sites.
+Most expats are known to settle in this realm as it has the utmost extensive cultural attractions, including UNESCO World Heritage sites.